 deny from all

-If you wish to deny access to certain types of file, you can do so with the following rule.
+If you wish to deny access to certain types of files, you can do so with the following rule.
 This example blocks access to .php files.

 <Files ~ "\.php$">